 The effects you can get through elemental resonance is huge.
 They can give you different effects that are helpful in combat or exploration.

 However, it should only be a secondary consideration when building a combination of characters for your party.
-A good party is a party that can proc elemental reactions that complements the element of your main attacker.
+A good party is a party that can proc elemental reactions that complement the element of your main attacker.

 What is Elemental Resonance?